Table of Contents

 Just because it’s cold and rainy in the city doesn’t mean you can’t get outside and enjoy nature.

-There are many great hikes available below the snowline so you can stay active during the winter.
+There are many great winter hikes available below the snowline so you can stay active during the cold months.
 But snowshoeing allows you to get up into the mountains and enjoying a different type of adventure all-together.
+To help you get started, we’ve put together this list of what we consider to be the best snowshoeing trails near Vancouver.
+Most of these are free snowshoe trails, and we’ve indicated the trails which have a fee to access.

-We call these snowshoe trails, but because these are popular routes the snow is often packed down and hiking with trail crampons can actually be easier than using actual snowshoes.
+We call these snowshoe trails, but because these are popular routes, the snow is often packed down and hiking with trail crampons can actually be easier than using actual snowshoes.
 Local brand Hillsound is our preferred crampon maker, but Kahtoola MicroSpikes are also good.
+However, if you’re in deep, fresh-snow, proper snowshoes will be the best way to go.
+And NEVER go without the proper footwear, whether its snowshoes or crampons, as that is a recipe for disaster.

-This isn’t an exhaustive list of all the snowshoe trails around Vancouver, but it’s a collection of our 14 favorites.
+This isn’t an exhaustive list of all the snowshoeing trails around Vancouver, but it’s a collection of our 14 favorites.
+They range from easy snowshoe trails to difficult, full-day outings.

 A word to the wise before we begin.
 Safety is always the most important consideration when hiking, and it is even more important when you’re in the mountains during the winter.
-Hypothermia, tree wells and cornices are dangerous.
-And avalanches can always occur, even on some of the well-marked winter routes in this guide.
+Hypothermia, tree wells, and cornices are dangerous and life-threatening.
+Avalanches can always occur, even on some of the well-marked winter routes in this guide.

 We have some basic winter and avalanche safety guidelines on our site, but your best bet will be to take an Avalanche Safety Training course if you plan to explore the backcountry during the winter.